Are you looking for a magical winter city break? From Budapest to Stockholm, check out these incredible cities for a snowy city break!

 Lake Bled, Slovenia

-Lake Bled is an amazing destination in summer, but in the cold months when everything is covered in snow, it totally transforms into a winter wonderland.
+Lake Bled is an amazing destination in summer, but in the cold months when everything is covered in snow, it totally transforms into one of the best winter city breaks in Europe.

-There are plenty of things to do in winter in Lake Bled.
+There are plenty of things to do in winter at Lake Bled.
 Because there are not many tourists around you can pretty much enjoy the town all to yourself.

 The trail around Lake Bled and the one up the castle are still open and cleaned every day.
 One of the best things is to walk around it and take beautiful photos of the island with its church in the middle.